pingles/clj-kafka/README.md

 ```

 One key difference is that sending is asynchrounous by default. `send`
-returns a `delay` immediately.
-If you want synchrounous behaviour, you
+returns a `Future` immediately.
+If you want synchrounous behaviour,
-can deref it right away:
+you can deref it right away:

 ```clj
 (with-open [p (producer {"bootstrap.servers" "127.0.0.1:9092"})]